mozilla/ichnaea/docs/testing.rst

     make test

-Or run individual test modules or functions via for example:
+Or run individual test modules via for example:

 .. code-block:: bash

-    make test TESTS=ichnaea.tests.test_geoip:TestDatabase.test_open
+    make test TESTS=ichnaea.tests.test_geoip

 Testing Tasks
 -------------

-The project includes a good number of asynchronous tasks, executed by celery in the code.
+The project includes a good number of asynchronous tasks, executed by Celery in the code.
 The easiest way to test them is by writing unit tests and calling the task functions directly.